 A Hierarchy Of Importance When It Comes to Miking A Sound Source

-When it comes to miking any sound source, there are many factors that will determine the quality of the sound and audio signal.
+When it comes to miking any sound source, many factors will determine the quality of the sound and audio signal.
 These factors are much more than the sound source and the microphone alone.
 They include:

 - Sound source: the musician and their instrument; the singer; the speaker; the foley artist and their props; etc. This is by far the most important part of the equation when it comes to great sounding audio.
 If the sound source is awful, then even the best microphone and signal chain will capture an awful sound.